-A vigorous travel schedule that's seen me on the road almost as many nights as I'm home, it's not been easy to stick to a traditional half marathon program.
-Pounding hotel treadmills or unfamiliar streets of Sydney, Gold Coast, Montreal, Quebec City, Halifax, Samoa, Taipei, Kyoto, Tokyo, Tahiti, Moorea, Alice Springs, Darwin, Bangkok, Bali, Chiang Mai, Lombok, even a couple of cruise ships over the past year, it's been a distracted training schedule.
+A vigorous travel schedule that’s seen me on the road almost as many nights as I’m home, it’s not been easy to stick to a traditional half marathon program.
+Pounding hotel treadmills or unfamiliar streets of Sydney, Gold Coast, Montreal, Quebec City, Halifax, Samoa, Taipei, Kyoto, Tokyo, Tahiti, Moorea, Alice Springs, Darwin, Bangkok, Bali, Chiang Mai, Lombok, even a couple of cruise ships, it’s been a distracted training schedule.

-Switching midway to barefoot running shoes after picking up some Merrells in Quebec City, if long distance runners feet are judged by their raw ugliness, I'm a serious contender for Achiever of the Year.
+Switching midway to barefoot running shoes after picking up some Merrells in Quebec City, if long distance runners feet are judged by their raw ugliness, I’m a serious contender.
 Little to do with the shoes I might add (which actually fit like the Glove they are named after) and more to do with feet taking the front line in an active life.